Life Library — Euthanasia

-When the sad story of Terri Schiavo returned to the national news in 2005, Rev. Matthew Harrison, then executive director of LCMS World Relief and Human Care, asked Life Ministries Director Maggie Karner to share her reflections.
+When the sad story of Terri Schiavo returned to the national news in 2005, the Rev. Dr. Matthew Harrison, then an executive director with The Lutheran Church—Missouri Synod, asked Life Ministry Director Maggie Karner to share her reflections.

 Euthanasia and the Health Care Professional